thekeith/InternetFreedomAmendment/README.md

 ### Current Status

-January 18, 2012: This repository was created today during the protests against SOPA/PIPA.
+January 18, 2012:

+* This repository was created today during the protests against SOPA/PIPA.
 Currently the very simple README has been uploaded with the goal of finding any interest in pursuing this document.
+* Just registered OpenSourceLegislation.org/net to host this

 ### Who The Hell I Am